Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 history of your branch, and it is no longer compatible with the history of the remote branch `mine/AABB_tree-bug_fix-jenny` that you may have pushed previously.
-A normal push adds new commits to an existing branch, but a push after a push after a rebase adds new commits (the replayed versions of the commits), but also destroy the old commits.
+A normal push adds new commits to an existing branch, but a push after a rebase adds new commits (the replayed versions of the commits), but also destroy the old commits.

 ### Commit Messages